 - Targeted service recipients include homeless adults (men and women) and families having at least one member who has a history of chronic substance abuse, is HIV-positive, and/or has been diagnosed with a mental health or physical disability.

 - All applicants to this program must be literally homeless, coming from an OHS-recognized shelter or other place not designed for human habitation (car, park, hotel/motel, street etc.) No “doubled up” or “house-to-house” applications will be considered.

 - Sixteen (16) housing units for individual women or women with children

-- 18-24 month transitional housing program servicing women (and their children) who have experienced domestic violence.
+- Transitional housing program servicing women (and their children) who have experienced domestic violence.
 Services focus on transitioning to permanent housing, healing due to trauma, and moving toward self-sufficiency.

 - Applicants may be residing in a shelter, safe haven, or other places not designed for permanent human habitation, as well as an unfit, unstable and temporary living situation including “doubled up” or “house to house” with friends and/or relatives.